A brief biography for the Sophie Dawes Trail by author Robert Stephen Parry

 It was a great scandal in France, and popular sentiment was very much against Sophie even then - just as it was to turn against Louis Philippe eventually.
-The king himself, meanwhile, no longer needed Sophie.
+For his part, the king no longer needed Sophie, anyway.
 He had what he wanted, and gradually royal favour evaporated.
 Sophie's nephew James also died around this time, and Sophie had his body returned to St Helens.
 So quite a reversal of fortunes for the Baronne de Feuchères.

 Eventually, at the dawn of the Victorian age, Sophie came back to her country of birth.
 She made sure her family were well provided for; she bought property in London and in Dorset and installed her elderly mother in a convent.
 Thereafter, she gave away much of her vast wealth to charitable causes, and in 1840 she died suddenly from a heart condition.